elbosso/expect-dialog-ca/README.md

 * creates the certificate chain in PEM-format.
 Now, you can start to use this CA for issuing certificates

+### Renewal of a certificate of a Certificate Authority
+A certificate authority needs a private key an a valid certificate to operate.
+Certificates however always have an expiration date.
+So every certficate authority gets sooner or later to a point in time where the certificate needs to be renewed.

+For certificate authorities it is crucial that the digital identity does not change when it gets a new certificate.
+This is only possible if the private key does not change.

+The project supports this use case by means of the script `reneq_cert_req.sh`: It constructs a Certificate signing request from an existing private key and certificate to be signed by the certificate authority that signed the soon-to-be-expiring certificate

-### Signing Certificate Signing Requests
+### Responding to Certificate Signing Requests
-Signing certificate signing requests is done by using the script `sign_request.sh`.
+Responding to certificate signing requests is done by using the script `sign_request.sh`.
+A Certificate signing request essentially asks a certificate authority to certify the association between a certain private key and whatever claims the CSR holds (canonical name, server adresses, email adresses and so on).
 It needs the CSR of course as well as the private key of the CA itself.
 The user has to specify the password protecting the CAs private key.
 Additionally, the user has to decide, what kind of certificate he wants to issue: